-Choosing where you are going to retire will change the amount of money you need to save in order to live.
+Choosing where you are going to retire will change the amount of money you need to save to live.
 Some of the most popular and cost-efficient places are Costa Rica, Vietnam, and Belize.
-If you want to stay in the country then consider a smaller city that evades high tax rates and demand for housing.
+If you want to stay in the country, then consider a smaller city that evades high tax rates and demand for housing.

 Make sure you have a qualified OC social security lawyer review your case.